 Try These Combinations

 Keep it simple.
 Think of flavor combos you like in other recipes and build from there.
-Here are some ideas to get you started:
+Watch the video to see how to make flavor-infused water:

 More Ideas for Infused Water